zushenyan/Match3Gem/README.md

 Support Platforms
 ===
-The latest version of Chrome, Safari, Firefox and Opera.
+~~The latest version of Chrome, Safari, Firefox and Opera.~~

+For some unkown reasons Cocos2d-html5 seems not to work properly on Chrome and Opera.
+It works on Safari, but has performance issue.
+On Firefox it works well.

 Cocos2d-html5-v2.1.5 seems not fully support IE 10 at this moment.